HRV and Caffeine

 Understand caffeine's real impact on HRV.
 Optimal timing, how much is too much, fast vs slow metabolizers, and when to measure HRV around coffee.

-For regular consumers: - Research suggests habitual coffee drinkers show minimal HRV impact - Tolerance develops to caffeine's cardiovascular effects - Your morning coffee probably isn't tanking your HRV
+For regular consumers: Research suggests habitual coffee drinkers show minimal HRV impact.
+Your body adapts to caffeine's cardiovascular effects.
+If you drink coffee every morning, it's probably not tanking your baseline.

 Optimal Caffeine Strategy